Time zones managing in Demodesk

 The first time you create your account, you will be asked to set the local time to your personal and company settings.
 This information will reflect on the default time zone when creating Meeting Types and scheduling meetings.
 If you wish to change that, you can access your account setting via the same link, select your preferred new time zone and click Save.

 When you prepare your Playbook, you might want to add your booking link to directly let your customer book a follow-up meeting.
 You can simply add your link as a website, but if you know that your customer sits in a different time zone, it is helpful to adjust the time zone of your booking link to it.

 Check out this article to learn how to generate custom booking links, a booking link can look like the following:

-3. Customize timezone for a certain Event Type
+3. Customise timezone for a certain Meeting Type

-Once you have set your personal and company profiles’ time zone, your Event Type will automatically be synced to that time zone.
-When setting a new time zone, only your future new Event Types will automatically take that new time zone.
+Once you have set your personal and company profiles’ time zone, your Meeting Type will automatically be synced to that time zone.
+When setting a new time zone, only your future new Meeting Types will automatically take that new time zone.
 The ones previously created will always refer to the old one.
-One way to adjust the new time zone in the previously created Event Types as well is by accessing the advanced availability settings and change the time zone at the bottom of the window.
+One way to adjust the new time zone in the previously created Meeting Types as well is by accessing the advanced availability settings and change the time zone at the bottom of the window.